chrplr/PCBS/docs/software-installation.rst

 Instructions for Linux (Ubuntu 20.04)
 -------------------------------------

-Open a Terminal, that is:
+Open a Terminal [2]_.
-* If you are under Windows with the WSL, just launch the “Ubuntu” app.
-* If you are under Linux, press ``Ctrl-Alt-T``

-Then, for each software section below, copy and paste in the terminal the lines that are in the boxes and press ``Enter'' to execute them.
+Then, for each software section below, copy and paste in the terminal the lines that are in the boxes and press ``Enter`` to execute them.

 Python3
 ~~~~~~~

-We will use the programming language `Python <https://www.python.org/>`_ and various modules.
-The folliwng lines imports these.
+`Python <https://www.python.org/>`_ is the main programming language used in these courses.
+The following commands install various modules that will be needed.

 .. code-block:: bash

-    sudo apt install -y python3 ipython3 python3-dev python-is-python3 python3-future python3-opengl python3-pip python3-ipython python3-pygame python3-numpy python3-matplotlib python3-skimage python3-pandas python3-scipy python3-imageio python3-ipython
+    sudo apt install -y python3 ipython3 python3-dev python-is-python3 python3-future \
+              python3-opengl python3-pip python3-ipython python3-pygame python3-numpy \
+              python3-matplotlib python3-skimage python3-pandas python3-scipy \
+              python3-imageio python3-ipython

     sudo pip install expyriment[all]

     sudo apt-get install -y python3-dev libasound2-dev
     sudo pip install simpleaudio

 Git
 ~~~